10.40 WETLANDS AND SECTION 404 PERMITS - INTRODUCTION

 10.45 MITIGATION MONITORING

-Mitigation projects must be monitored annually by the Water Resources project manager for a minimum of five years.
+Mitigation projects will be monitored annually by the OLE project manager for a minimum of five years.
 Monitoring involves regular site visits and investigation to document development of project features, primarily hydrology, vegetation, and soil characteristics.
-Monitoring also includes inspection of constructed features to identify needed remedial actions.
+Monitoring also includes inspection of constructed features to identify any needed remedial actions.
 Open construction contracts may be utilized for remedial actions when appropriate.
+District staff may be requested by OLE to visit the site.

 10.46 PRECONSTRUCTION CONFERENCE

-All construction projects requiring a Section 404 Permit as well as all mitigation projects should include a discussion of the permit conditions and responsibilities at the preconstruction conference.
-It is important to invite Water Resources staff to attend the conference to explain the permit requirements and the responsibilities and obligations of the Department and contractor, as well as to answer any questions.
+All mitigation projects should include a discussion of the permit conditions and responsibilities at the preconstruction conference.
+It is important to invite OLE staff to attend the conference to explain the permit requirements and the responsibilities and obligations of the Department and contractor, as well as to answer any questions.

 10.47 COMPLETED WORK CERTIFICATION FORM

-A Section 404 Permit may contain a Completed Work Certification Form to be completed by the Water Resources Section upon completion of both the primary and mitigation projects.
-The Resident Construction Engineer should notify the Water Resources Section of the completion of the highway project.
+A Section 404 Permit may contain a Completed Work Certification Form to be completed by the Resident Construction Engineer upon completion of any project that required a permit.
+The Project Scheduling System (PSS) will automatically notify OLE upon completion of the highway project.

 10.48 CONSTRUCTION WORK NOT SHOWN ON PLANS

-Occasionally, a contractor may propose work beyond that shown on the project plans such as an alternative borrow, temporary stream crossing, causeway, work pads or alternative construction technique.
-If that work affects areas outside the ROW and/or includes additional impacts to aquatic resources, the Water Resources project manager should be consulted to ensure permit compliance.
+Occasionally, a contractor may propose work beyond that shown on the project plans.
+If that work affects areas outside the ROW and/or includes additional impacts to aquatic resources, the OLE Water Resources project manager should be contacted by district staff to ensure permit compliance.